 Circassian Circle ~ Wilson

-Circassian Circle ~ Burchenal Circassian Circle ~ Wilson The Sicilian Circle Circassian Circle ~ Lowes Circassian Circle ~ RSCDS
+Circassian Circle ~ Burchenal Circassian Circle ~ La Daphne (Chivers) Circassian Circle ~ Wilson The Sicilian Circle Circassian Circle ~ Lowes Circassian Circle ~ RSCDS

 Circassian Circle ~ Wilson is an English Country Dance.
 It was devised by G.M.S.
-Chivers in 1822 and published in The Handbook of Modern Dancing, London.
+Chivers in 1822 and published in The Modern Dancing Master, London.
 It was interpreted by Wilson in 1852 and published in The Art of Dancing.
 It is an improper duple minor longways dance.
 The minor set lasts 32 bars.

-I do not have access to the 1822 version, the earliest I have found is Lowes' Ball-Conductor and Assembly Guide (Edinbourgh, ~1831) where they write:
+The next version I can find is Lowes' Ball-Conductor and Assembly Guide (Edinbourgh, ~1831) where they write:

 The Circassian Circle